northwestcoder/satori-api-server/README.md

 1. We tested with python 3.10.4 and recommend [pyenv](https://github.com/pyenv/pyenv) for your environment management.
 Assuming your python env is up and running:
 2. Create the satori.py file as above.
+3. Check and verify requirements.txt - in particular, psycopg2 and psycopg2-binary can be picky sometimes.
-3. at the command line:
+4. at the command line:
 - ```pip install -r requirements.txt```
 - ```python main.py```